The Bells of Steel 3.0 is my top recommendation for most people after 80 hours of research into 50 trap bars.

 Because the arrival of open-ended bars turned the market on its head.

-Lawsuits, cease and deceased letters…it’s a mess.
+Lawsuits, cease and desist letters…it’s a mess.

 I’ve been a personal trainer for two decades now, and I too had a hard time making sense of the chaos.
 But with all said and done, it was worth it because I found some real gems.